 Any business may have their web space targeted by hackers.
 There’s a multitude of security threats like malware, brute force attacks, SQL injections, and DDoS attacks they can use to steal your customers’ data and other sensitive information.
 A security checklist should have all of the security measures needed to ensure that both you and your customers stay out of their crosshairs and remain safe.

-11 step checklist to make sure your site is secure
+11 steps to make sure your site is secure in 2021

 Before you go live, go through this checklist, and make sure your website is safe from the variety of security threats that are out there.